 Mix the water and sugar.
 Add a penny to the Christmas tree bowl and pour the mixture on top.
 Save any extra for later.
 The copper from the penny acts as a disinfectant.

 1. Add vodka to the water.
 The myth is that the vodka will allow the water to spread throughout the tree faster.
-Not sure about you, but when I add vodka to myself, I totally dehydrate.
-BUT, I was at the lot again yesterday and overheard a staff member mention this.
-Use at your own risk.
+I’m not sure about you, but when I add vodka to myself, I tend to dehydrate.
+I actually overheard a tree lot staff member mention this as an option.
+Try at your own risk.